Import OpenTelemetry Data

 Next, we need to enable the data receiving service of deepflow-agent.

-First, determine the collector group ID where deepflow-agent is located, usually the ID of the group named default:
+First, determine the collector group ID where deepflow-agent resides, usually the ID of the group named default:

 deepflow-ctl agent-group list

-Check if the collector group already has a configuration:
+Check whether this collector group already has a configuration:

 deepflow-ctl agent-group-config list

-If there is already a configuration, export it to a yaml file for modification:
+If a configuration exists, export it to a yaml file for modification:

 deepflow-ctl agent-group-config list <your-agent-group-id> -o yaml > your-agent-group-config.yaml

-Modify the yaml file to ensure it contains the following configuration items:
+Edit the yaml file to ensure it contains the following:

 vtap_group_id: <your-agent-group-id>